liebke/mechanician/README.md

 ```

-## Run The Mechanician Studio Demo
+## Run The Mechanician AI Studio Demo

-See the [Mechanician Studio Demo](https://github.com/liebke/mechanician/blob/main/examples/studio_demo/README.md) for details on of how to run the demo.
+See the [Mechanician AI Studio Demo](https://github.com/liebke/mechanician/blob/main/examples/studio_demo/README.md) for details on of how to run the demo.